greg-raven/grus/_posts/2022-10-14-2-million-encounters-on-southern-border-this-year-secure-the-border.md

 ---
-title: '2 million encounters on southern border this year.
-Secure the border.'
+title: "2 million encounters on southern border this year.
+Secure the border."
 layout: post
 categories:
 - Letters